many gold mines arranged in zones within two physiographic provinces--the Piedmont and the

 FRANKLIN COUNTY

-northeast corner of the county, just east of the Wood Post Office.
+In Franklin County the only important gold production has come from the Portis placers in thenortheast corner of the county, just east of the Wood Post Office.
 From 1840 to 1935, placer mining was sporadic in this area.
 Both alluvial placers and saprolite deposits were worked, but scarcity of water for hydraulic mining was a great obstacle to any large-scale operations.
 Total gold production is unknown, but estimates of value range from several hundred thousand to more than one million dollars.

 GASTON AND CLEVELAND COUNTIES

 The Kings Mountain mine is about 2 miles south of the town of Kings Mountain, near the Gaston-Cleveland County line.
-The lode deposit at Kings Mountain was worked
+The lode deposit at Kings Mountain was workedintermittently from 1834 to about 1895 and produced an estimated $750,000 to $1 million in gold

 .
 Most of the gold came from quartz veins, but some came from placers in the streams below the mine and some came from saprolite.